drkrillo/data-science-notebooks/README.md

-# DATASCIENCE
+# Data Science Notebooks

-The projects present in this repo are from Acámica Data Science course and personal projects.
+This repo contains notebooks that I have developed over the yeras touching different topics